cciw-uk/data-protection/01 Decisions and actions document.rst

   "cloud" computing is that you don't know the location of the computing device.
   And what would this list actually achieve?

-  Also, regarding a Data Protection Officer - the document from EMW has this as something we need to do, but as far as I can see it is strictly optional, and probably a very bad idea (see below).

   Similarly, in my work for my current client, my boss has had a headache attempting to adapt computer use policies from "templates", because our company is "remote first", where most people work from their own machines, and